boegel/easybuild-wiki/6th-EasyBuild-hackathon.md

 Attendees are free to work on what they want, but a couple of topics of interest are typically attached to each hackathon.
 The intention is to have discussions on these topics, and that some attendees work on these issues:

-* improve integration between Lmod and EasyBuild (Robert, the main/only Lmod developer will be there too)
+* improve integration between Lmod and EasyBuild (w/ Robert McLay, main Lmod developer)
 * how we can further improve/automate the testing of EasyBuild (ad incoming PRs)
 * getting rid of Python 2.4 support, moving on to Python 2.6, supporting Python 3.x
 * outlook to EasyBuild v2.0: getting rid of deprecated behavior